The future of small business is not dumbed-down big business

 - Set DataType, Width, Alignment and so on.
 You can even add Filters and Formulas.

-Now that you have created this price list it can later be recalled and used automatically in sales entry forms and reports.
+This price list can be recalled and used automatically in sales entry forms and reports.

 Other forms for purchasing, production, sales, scheduling, and more have additional parameters, but all work the same way.